JunoNgx/sakata/README.md

 ## Overview

-**sakata** is a custom handwired 40% mechanical keyboard, heavily inspired by [OLKB Planck](https://olkb.com/collections/planck) and embraces the minimalism of the [HHKB](https://happyhackingkb.com/).
+**sakata** is a custom handwired 40% mechanical keyboard, heavily inspired by the [OLKB Planck](https://olkb.com/collections/planck) and embraces the minimalistic philosophy of the [HHKB](https://happyhackingkb.com/).
 The project is first publicized in October 2019.

-Like the Planck, *sakata* is a 4x12 ortholinear keyboard, representing a straightly-aligned uniform pattern for maximum ergonomics.
-All the unnecessary keys are removed, trimming down the board down to the essential.
-Blockers are present at the bottom corners, in a fashion that mirrors HHKB's.
-The name of the board comes from the [*Shoichi Sakata*](https://en.wikipedia.org/wiki/Shoichi_Sakata), following the convention naming after a physicist (*Max Planck*), and paying homage to the Japanese origin of the HHKB.
+Like the Planck, *sakata* is a 4x12 ortholinear keyboard, implementing a straightly-aligned uniform pattern for maximum ergonomics.
+All the unnecessary keys are removed, trimming down the board down to the most barebone essential.
+Blockers are present at the bottom corners, in a fashion that mirrors the HHKB's.
+The name of the board comes from the [*Shoichi Sakata*](https://en.wikipedia.org/wiki/Shoichi_Sakata), following the convention of naming keyboard after a physicist (*Planck* for *Max Planck*), and paying homage to the Japanese origin of the HHKB.

 *sakata* is powered by [Postage Board Mini](https://www.reddit.com/r/mechmarket/comments/cbzwm1/gb_postage_board_mini_the_easiest_and_slimmest/), which allows the board to be extra thin and improves the sturdiness of the USB port.